Jesus-Retr0/Password-Generator-Vault/README.md

 - **Keep your master password strong and secret.**
 - **Do not share or upload your `storage.json` file.**
 - If you lose your master password, you cannot recover your vault.
+- **Disclaimer**: This is a personal project to explore local encryption and password management using Go.
+It is not intended as a production-ready security tool.
+Please use it for educational purposes and local testing only.

 ---